Muhammedsuwaneh/PlanItTaskScheduler/README.md

 ### Calender

-Probably the most important part of the web application.
-Enables users to keep track of the task they added and provide details of task added on specific dates.
-Users can also navigate to a "Gannt-like" page where they can keep track of their daily task.
+Probably the most significant page on the web application.
+Enables users to keep track of the task they added and provide details of the task added on specific dates.
+Users can also navigate a "Gannt-like" page where they can keep track of their daily task.

 ![Screenshot](screenshots/calender.png)